-Shepherd, a Democrat, was the representative for Utah’s 2nd congressional district from 1993 to 1994.
+Shepherd was the representative for Utah’s 2nd congressional district and was a Democrat.
+She served from 1993 to 1994.

 Shepherd is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1994 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Shepherd sponsored and cosponsored.
+The chart is based on the bills Shepherd sponsored and cosponsored from Jan 3, 1989 to Nov 29, 1994.
 See full analysis methodology.

 Shepherd sponsored bills primarily in these issue areas: